-Non-probate transfers occur upon a person’s death when their assets are transferred to a specific beneficiary due to the terms outlined in the will, how the property is titled, or resulting from a trust.
-Non-probate transfers require no court proceedings and so this is a much faster process than a standard probate transfer.
-Non-probate transfers commonly occur with the death of a spouse, where the surviving spouse automatically becomes sole owner of the assets.
-There are a variety of issues that may arise with the death of a loved one, however, and a knowledgeable San Jose estate planning attorney may be necessary to give you the best chance at navigating through the process.
+Nonprobate transfers commonly occur with the death of a spouse, where the surviving spouse automatically becomes sole owner of the assets.
+There are a variety of issues that may arise with the death of a loved one, however, and a knowledgeable estate planning attorney may be necessary to give you the best chance at navigating through the process.

 Although non-probate transfers may go very smoothly in some cases, there are many scenarios where obstacles may arise.
-WealthPLAN, PC has a deep understanding of probate matters and knows what it takes for an asset to be eligible for non-probate transfer, as well as the procedure required to complete a non-probate transfer for many different assets.
-The firm focuses on providing the highest level of estate planning services to their clients and can make the process as smooth as possible.
+WealthPLAN, PC, has a deep understanding of probate matters and knows what it takes for an asset to be eligible for non-probate transfer, as well as the procedure required to complete a non-probate transfer for many different assets.
+Our firm focuses on providing the highest level of estate planning services to our clients and can make the process as smooth as possible.

-Contact a San Jose estate planning lawyer if you have questions about a non-probate transfer issue and would like to speak with a legal professional.
+Contact an estate planning lawyer if you have questions about a non-probate transfer issue and would like to speak with a legal professional.